zacharydrife/zahariromanov/README.md

-- 👋 Hi, I’m @zahariromanov
+- 👋 Hello world, my name is @zahariromanov
-- 👀 I’m interested in ...
+- 👀 I’m most interested in software development and security research.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently exploring topics including Computer Science, Cybersecurity and Information Assurance, Electrical and Computer Engineering, as well as Quantum Mechanics and Computing.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on research and / or developmental projects.
-- 📫 How to reach me ...
+- 📫 You can easily reach me at zahariromanov@pm.me to schedule an appointment.

 <!---
 zahariromanov/zahariromanov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.